microsoft/net-offloads/quic-encryption-offload.md

 If QEO is not supported by the operating system, then the `getsockopt` call will fail with status `WSAEINVAL`.
 This should be treated the same as the case where no cipher types are supported (i.e. the app should encrypt its own QUIC packets).

+> **TODO -** The "support" only makes sense in the context of a particular interface.
+If the socket is bound first then it's clear which interface we want to query; but what about unbound sockets?

 > **TODO -** Add text about RX offload.

 > **TODO -** What above is optional vs required?